ebuchman/blog/content/posts/socially-responsible-investing.md

 title: "Socially Responsible Investing"
 date: 2021-07-22
 draft: false
+description: "A review of the miserable state of socially responsible investing, and what to potentially do about it"
 ---

 *This is not investment advice.
 Do your own research.
 The analyses here are based